The Scale We’re Not Using (But Could Be)

 Do one or some of these for yourself or through the lens of a caregiver.

-• Look up the Palliative Performance Scale.
+Look up the Palliative Performance Scale.
 Get familiar with it HERE .
-Google Palliative Performance Scale (PPS) to view the form.
+Download a copy and follow the instructions on how to use it.

-• Give yourself a score—for today This is a lens, not a verdict.
+Give yourself a score—for today This is a lens, not a verdict.
+After all you are with your body 365 days of the year, your observations matter.

-• Bring it into conversation: “Can we use something like this to track how things are going?”
+Bring it into conversation: “Can we use something like this to track how things are going?”
+If you’re a caregiver, this is a great tool for you and your person to review together, compare notes and bring your questions to your medical providers.